 - 2 representatives of the Commission as owner of the system;

-- one representative of the requester within the Commission or other Institutions and bodies.
+- one representative of the requesting authorising officer within the Commission or other Institutions and bodies.

-The above information on early detection or exclusion and/or financial penalty will be entered in a database (the EDES database) on the basis of information transmitted by the Commission, its executive agencies, other institutions, bodies or European offices.
+The above information on early detection or exclusion and/or financial penalty will be registered in a database (the EDES database) on the basis of information transmitted by the Commission, its executive agencies, other institutions, EU bodies or European offices.

 The database is set up and operated by the Commission (Article 142(1) of the Financial Regulation).

 The EDES shall comply with Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC.